sandialabs/Arcus/docs/Subnet.md

 Inherently a `Subnet` is a range of `IPAddress` objects, as such there is some set based operations available.

+In addition to the [set based operations promised by `IIPAddressRange`](IIPAddressRange#Set-Based-Operations), the `Subnet` type also has a few new options.

 #### Contains

 It is possible to easily check if a subnet is entirely encapsulates another subnet by using the `Contains` method on the larger `Subnet`.